heatwavemag/heatwavemag.github.io/content/blog/Class_Dis_030825_Isssue1.md

 <center>

-_No capital will be invested for the good of our great-grandchildren_
+_No capital will be invested for the good of our great-grandchildren._
 </center>
 <center>